sablier-labs/lockup/README.md

 ### Solution

-In the contracts, we normalize all internal amounts (e.g. rps, balance, remaining amount, amount owed) to 18 decimals.
+In the contracts, we normalize all internal amounts (e.g. `rps`, `bal`, `ra`, `ao`) to 18 decimals.
 While this doesn't completely solve the issue, it significantly minimizes it.

 Using the same example (streaming 10 USDC per day), if _rps_ has 18 decimals, the end-of-day result would be: